ElGuillermo/HLL_CRCON_backup/README.md

 ```

 ## Config
-- Edit `backup.sh` and set the parameters to fit your needs.
+- Edit `/root/hll_rcon_tool/backup.sh` and set the parameters to fit your needs.

 ## Use
 - Get into CRCON's folder and launch the script using these commands :